marwahaha/studyfruit/README.md

 Remember: if you're using this site to study, remember that sometimes the act of making cheat-sheets is better than the cheat-sheet itself!)

 ## My course isn't listed!
 That means we do not have any materials for that course.
-But please add your own.
+But please add your own if you can.

 ## How to contribute
-You can add to any existing page, or create a new one with a GitHub account.
-If you just want to share, email me at marwahaha@berkeley.edu .
+You can add to any existing page or create a new page with a GitHub account.
+Click the "View On GitHub" button on the left side.
+If that's a problem for any reason, simply email me at marwahaha@berkeley.edu .

+This site uses Markdown.
 Here's a great [15-minute tutorial](http://www.markdowntutorial.com) on Markdown.

-You can add your files in the `files/` folder.
-Please give it a descriptive name.
+Please add your files with descriptive names in the `files/` folder.

 ## Copyright
 Please do NOT post content that you did not write.